Employment and enterprise development programmes, including organic farming, artisanal skills and ecotourism initiatives

 This project provides skills training workshops to empower young people to become more employable, self-confident and positive about life.
 Through career and employability workshops, school students learn more about their individual aptitudes and strengths, as well as about different study fields and career options.

 The Employability Programme offers People, Work, Money and Entrepreneurship workshops to unemployed youth.
 After interviews, a select group of budding young entrepreneurs go on to complete a business development programme focused on small enterprises and entrepreneurship.
-Successful small business presentations receive seed funding and mentorship to help start up their small businesses.
+Successful small business presentations receive seed funding and mentorship to help start or expand their small businesses.